Becoming a

 STEP 02

-We’ll pay you a visit to learn more about you, your family and your home.
+This can be in person or virtual, we want to make this as easy as possible for you.
+The purpose of the initial visit is to learn more about you, your family and your home.
 It’s also an opportunity for you to ask us questions in person.
 If you’re happy to proceed, we’ll complete the paperwork required to get the process started.
+If you need support we can assist, with someone ready to help you to complete the application form.

 STEP 03